 In about 68% of all samples, the sample percentage will be within one standard error of the population percentage.
-So from the poll outcome, we would say that we were 68% confident that between 83 and 85% of people get information on communities via the internet.
+So from the pre-election Minnesota poll outcome for Mondale, we would say that we were 68% confident that between 44.4% and 47.6% of voters in that state would vote for Mondale (that's 50% of + and - 3.2%)

 In about 95% of all samples, the sample percentage will be within two standard errors of the population percentage.
-In this case the reported 2% margin of error.

-From the poll, we would say that we were 95% confident (this is also the standard margin of error reported in the media) that the percentage who gain information from the internet is 82% to 86%
+From the poll, we would say that we were 95% confident (this is also the standard margin of error reported in the media) that the percentage is between 42.8% to 49.2%

 In about 99% of all samples, the sample percentage will be within three standard errors of the population percentage.
-From the poll, we would say that we were 99% confident that between 81% and 87% of all computer users use the internet to find out things about their communities.
+From the poll, we would say that we were 99% confident the percentage is between 41.2% and 50.8% a.
+A typical confidence interval has the form "estimated value, plus or minus Z times the SE of the sample".
+In other words, a confidence interval is an estimate plus and minus some multiple of the standard error for the particular statistic.
+In chapter 21 the statistic used is a percentage.